 - Remote Commands list

-Agileo Automation’s Speech Scenario tool allows these tests to be performed manually but also automatically to avoid regressions when the software is updated.
+Agileo Automation’s Speech Scenario software enables users to perform these tests manually or automatically to avoid regressions when updating the software.

 Specific Equipment Models (SEM)